-The uncertainties associated with the prediction of each subdetector response (TPCs, FGDs, ECal modules, P0D and SMRD) are evaluated using dedicated control samples in the data.
-This works since the events in the control samples share many of the properties of the events in the $\nu{\mu}$ CC selection.
+The uncertainties associated with the prediction of each subdetector response (TPCs, FGDs, ECal modules, P0D, and SMRD) are evaluated using dedicated control samples in the data.
+This works since the events in the control samples share many of the properties of the events in the ν{μ} CC selection.

-The tracker systematic uncertainties are divided into four classes: selection efficiency (TPC cluster finding, TPC track finding and charge assignment), TPC momentum resolution, TPC PID, and TPC-FGD matching efficiency.
-They are all assessed as in previous analyses from T2K using different control samples of throughgoing muons [38].
+The tracker systematic uncertainties are divided into four classes: selection efficiency (TPC cluster finding, TPC track finding, and charge assignment), TPC momentum resolution, TPC PID, and TPC-FGD matching efficiency.
+They are all assessed as in previous analyses from T2K using different control samples of through-going muons [37].

 Uncertainties associated with the ECal modules are computed for the ECal PID, the energy resolution and scale, and the efficiency with which ECal objects are reconstructed and matched to TPC tracks.
-The method to evaluate those errors is unchanged with respect to [11], using high purity control samples of muons crossing the TPCs and ECals.
+The method to evaluate those errors is unchanged with respect to Ref.
+[11], using high purity control samples of muons crossing the TPCs and ECals.

 Relative to the previous analysis, this work includes six additional systematic errors.
-The new errors incorporated in this analysis are associated with the ToF; the matching efficiency between TPC-P0D and FGD-ECal(SMRD); the resolution of the momentum determined by range; vertex migration; and the neutrino parent direction.
+The new errors incorporated in this analysis are associated with the ToF, the matching efficiency between TPC-P0D and FGD-ECal(SMRD), the resolution of the momentum determined by range, vertex migration, and the neutrino parent direction.

-The ToF between FGD1 and FGD2 or BarrelECal or P0D is used to determine if the track starts or ends in the FGD1, and infer the charge of the track.
+The ToF between FGD1 and FGD2 or BarrelECal or POD is used to determine if the track starts or ends in the FGD1 and to infer the charge of the track.
 The uncertainty is evaluated by comparing the ToF distribution in control samples of tracks crossing the relevant subdetectors and starting/stopping in FGD1 for data and MC.
 The ToF distributions are fit with Gaussian distributions for data and simulation.
-To account for the differences in the means and widths of the distributions between data and simulation, corrections are applied to the simulation and the error is set to be equal to the maximum bias or resolution correction.
-The error is not higher than 10% for the Gaussian parameter in any of the distributions.
+To account for the differences in the means and